 Worth getting out of bed for

 Biblioteksgatan, near Stureplan, has a concentration of upmarket shops.
 On Hornsgatan are irresistible interior design and art shops.
 Södermalm has many secondhand and antiques shops, as well as one-off boutiques and skater shops.
-For handicrafts and knick-knacks, visit the old town of Gamla Stan.
-Don’t leave without visiting Östermalmshallen Market on Humlegårdsgatan, open until 18h Monday–Thursday; 18h30 Friday; 16h Saturday and 14h Sunday.
+For handicrafts and knick-knacks, visit Gamla Stan (the Old Town).
+Don’t leave without visiting Östermalmshallen Market on Humlegårdsgatan.
 In a characterful building next to the flower market, it’s a huge delicatessen selling every type of top-quality food you can think of, with bars and restaurants to stop off in.

 Get a boat out to the archipelago of Vaxholm in summer and have a champagne picnic (ask the hotel to pack you one).
 Or sail to the Royal Swedish Yacht Club (two hours from the central port) and visit the pretty beaches and harbour at Sandhamn, on the island of Sandön.